 However, now that I’ve relocated to northern New Jersey, I have a deeper appreciation for all the sights Philly offers visitors, especially history buffs.

-So I hope this beginners guide helps you plan a trip to Philadelphia!
+So I hope this beginners guide helps you create a cool “Philadelphia Trip Itinerary!”
 With a little thought, you can have a great time exploring “The City of Brotherly Love” and visit another American city that you had written on your ever-growing travel wishlist.

 First of all, Philadelphia has so, so, so much history that it’s well worth a visit for the Revolutionary War-era sights alone.
 The historical significance alone is massive.
 And hey, the Liberty Bell is free.
 So think of your budget!

-Philadelphia also has many incredible museums.
-I’m the type of person who can get easily lost in a museum for hours.
-The Philadelphia Museum of Art is one of my favorite places to visit, but Philadelphia has a wide variety of museums for visitors to enjoy and all of them are reasonably priced!
+The City of Brotherly Love also has many incredible museums, which you must add to your Philadelphia trip itinerary.
+However, I’m the type of person who can get easily lost in a museum for hours.
+For example, the Philadelphia Museum of Art is one of my favorite places to visit, but Philadelphia has a wide variety of museums for visitors to enjoy and all of them are reasonably priced!

 Finally, Philadelphia is a perfect stopping point on a East Coast road trip.
 The city is directly between New York City and Washington D.C.
 So your drive is nicely broken into manageable pieces.